-It will also advise on what should be done if things go wrong (such as equipment malfunctions), and establishing what kinds of care might still be required.
+It will also advise on what should be done if things go wrong (such as equipment malfunctions), and establish what kinds of care might still be required.

 TutorCare offers an e-learning reablement awareness course for those who are responsible for the care of vulnerable adults.
 It is suitable for family members of patients as well as those working in the professional care sector.

 The NHS website provides lots of information on the process of reablement, and their site has links to other sources of information about specific things like arranging reablement before hospital discharge: https://www.nhs.uk/conditions/social-care-and-support-guide/care-after-a-hospital-stay/care-after-illness-or-hospital-discharge-reablement/